September 1, 2010

 Even before we came together and decided to wipe out all of our non-mortgage debt we individually made sure to overpay on each of our loans.
 When you are faced with the reality of 11 years worth of payments and $X amount of interest at the exit interview from your college, suddenly paying extra each month seems like a great idea.
 Since graduating college in 2005, I have been paying $250 on my student loans instead of the $117 minimum payment.
 Also, one year I wiped out a $2,500 loan, and the next year I wiped out a $6,000 loan (my original loan amount upon graduating was $36,000).
 Paul paid $400 on his car each month instead of the $360 minimum payment amount.
 Instead of making the minimum $55 payment on our engagement ring each month, we paid $300 to have it paid off in ten months in time for our wedding and before an interest rate set in.

 When we decided to get serious about paying off all of our non-mortgage debt and doing so in a relatively short amount of time, we turned to some financial gurus.
-Our strategy that worked for us ended up being a hybrid of Dave Ramsey’s Debt Snowball and Suze Orman’s debt payment plans.
+Our strategy that worked for us ended up being a hybrid of Dave Ramsey’s Debt Snowball and Suze Orman’s debt payment plans (get yourself out of debt way faster than your creditors want you to using my Debt Manipulator).
 After purchasing our home, we decided to put the $8,000 tax-free, first-time homebuyer credit towards Paul’s car loan because it carried the highest interest rate (Suze Orman’s plan).
 We made the highest overpayment to the engagement ring, our smallest debt, in order to pay it off in time for the wedding (something that was important to us in a wedding we were determined, and successful, in paying cash for).
 After we paid it off, we put that $300 towards the other two debts, which is more or less Dave Ramsey’s debt snowball concept.

 Just like we found, whatever works for you and with whomever you share your finances with is most important, and oftentimes it is not just one concept or another.